SaaS Contract Negotiation

 1. Research

-SaaS contract negotiations are pointless unless supported by sufficient research.
+SaaS contract negotiations are fruitless unless supported by sufficient research.
 At the negotiation stage, the purpose of this research relates to the product under discussion.
 What are its capabilities, how will it improve business operations, and what are the features your stakeholders require?
 These are some of the questions you should know prior to negotiation.

 Without a clear understanding of the reasons why your team is interested in procuring a new platform, negotiations can become muddled, and stakeholders can be left with a solution they don’t want or even need.